 The city of Lahti in Finland is running an experimental personal carbon trading scheme, with voluntary carbon rationing or quotas helping citizens reduce their carbon footprints as part of city-based sustainable transport programme.
 The city won almost €0.5 million from the European Union to run the project and hopes it will feed into the transformation…

 Reducing our Impact, Carbon Footprints and Other Mitigations

 Does going vegan reduce people’s personal carbon footprints, and if so, by how much?
 It should be obvious, but with the way agriculture and supply…

 The concept: emit CO2 – and pay to compensate for it.
 If CO2 and climate change are destroying the planet, the idea behind offsetting carbon…

 Business, Industry and the Economy

-The economics of the Great Energy Transition as society weans itself off fossil fuels.
+The economics of climate change, including how we got here, how we can get somewhere better, and the Great Energy Transition as society weans itself off fossil fuels.

 There are two big “Green New Deals” on the table: the US Democrats want one and are planning to bring it in next year, assuming they can win the November election and there’s the European Green New Deal, championed by Ursula von der Leyen, the new president of the European Commission.
 The BBC ran an…